Financial Aid For New Students

 - Bursaries and Scholarships

-We have provided more than $10 million in bursaries and scholarships to students in financial need over the past 7 years.
+We have approximately $2 million available annually for student bursaries and scholarships.
 Funding for these scholarships and bursaries is provided by various sources:

 - A percentage of tuition fees collected by Fleming College are allocated towards Financial Need Bursary Programs for full-time students.
 To be considered for these bursaries students are required to apply.